 Modified Vista Class

-Queen Elizabeth and Queen Victoria are modified Vista Class designs.
-The Vista Class is a design created for Holland America Line (also owned by Carnival Corp) and has since been used by P&O, Costa and Cunard.
+Queen Elizabeth and Queen Victoria are modified Vista Class cruise ships.
+The Vista Class is a design was originally created for Holland America Line (also owned by Carnival Corp) and has since been successfully used by P&O, Costa and Cunard.

 - Reinforced hull plating on the bow to allow for direct transatlantic crossings,